-Google Drive is one of the most famous online storage systems.
-And it must be said that there is one aspect on which it is unbeatable: online collaboration tools.
+Google Drive is one of the best-known online storage solutions.
+And it has to be said that there’s one aspect in which it’s unbeatable: online collaboration tools.

-Google has indeed developed several tools to work online directly (Google Docs, Google Sheets, etc.).
-These tools make collaborative work pleasant and efficient.
+Google has developed several tools for working directly online (Google Docs, Google Sheets, etc.).
+These tools make collaborative working pleasant and efficient.

-The biggest concern with Google Drive is that the data entrusted to it is not confidential, quite the contrary.
-Google can access and browse your files, especially for advertising purposes.
-This is also the case with most of the most famous cloud storage like Dropbox and iCloud for example.
+The biggest concern with Google Drive is that the data entrusted to it is not confidential – quite the contrary.
+Google can access and browse your files, notably for advertising purposes.
+This is also the case with most popular cloud storage solutions, such as Dropbox and iCloud.
 That’s why we prefer more privacy-friendly alternatives like pCloud, Sync.com, Icedrive or NordLocker.

-For those looking for more storage space than a few dozen gigabytes, it’s more advisable to go with our top choices in this comparison.
-The latter are more interesting options, especially in terms of security.
+For those looking for more than a few dozen gigabytes of storage space, we recommend our top choices in this comparison.
+The latter are more interesting options, particularly in terms of security.

-7. Mega: Security in the spotlight and 20 GB of free space
+8. Mega: security and 20 GB of free space

-- Very good security and privacy (private encryption included)
+- Excellent security and privacy (private encryption included)

-- Offers individual cloud storage up to 16 TB
+- Individual cloud storage up to 16 TB

-Mega has become known for two reasons in the world of online storage.
+Mega has made a name for itself in the world of online storage for two reasons.

-First, it is the successor of the famous MegaUpload, an online file hosting service that was shut down in 2012 following an anti-piracy campaign.
-Secondly, when it first came on the market, Mega offered 50 GB of free space which helped it attract many users.
-The free space offered today is much smaller and Mega has lost what set it apart from its competition.
+Firstly, it is the successor to the famous MegaUpload, an online file hosting service that was shut down in 2012 following an anti-piracy campaign.
+Secondly, when it first came onto the market, Mega offered 50 GB of free space, which helped it attract many users.
+Today, the free space offered is much smaller, and Mega has lost what set it apart from the competition.

-However, Mega remains a good secure storage service (with private encryption) that has a nice interface.
-However, some controversies around Mega’s actual security have tainted its reputation.
+Nevertheless, Mega remains a good secure storage service (with private encryption) with a pleasant interface.
+However, a number of controversies surrounding Mega’s actual security have tarnished its reputation.

-Mega’s prices have been lowered recently, which makes it much more attractive in the secure online storage category.
+Mega’s prices have recently been lowered, making it much more attractive in the secure online storage category.